1909 Chinese parliamentary election: Result

 The constitutionalists, who advocated constitutional monarchy in Qing, secured a majority in the Advisory Council.
-The revolutionaries on the other hand, despite banned by the authorities, won a few seats.
-The party membership is only estimation as political party system was immature at the time.
-Some members resigned during the session and the vacancies were filled according to the precedence list, which their membership is not reflected here.
+The revolutionaries on the other hand, despite being banned by the authorities, won a few seats.
+The party membership is only estimation as the political party system was immature at the time.
+Some members resigned during the session and the vacancies were filled according to the precedence list, which is not reflected here.